prasannax1/starships/README.md

 ### Structure

 Despite its compact appearance, the *Vulture* is built on a rather conservative pattern.
 It contains a saucer section and a secondary hull but they're both fused together.
 The Warp nacelles are attached directly to the saucer section instead of being attached by pylons.

-The upper deck is essentially a runabout, with the cockpit in front followed by main transporter, dormitory, sickbay and gym.
-The aft part of the upper deck is a small cargo bay, which extends to an upper "attic" section above the main deck 1.

-Deck 2 consists of engineering, with the deflector in front, the warp core and antimatter reserve extending almost the entire length of deck 2The Warp nacelles are attached directly to the saucer section instead of being attached by pylons.

 The upper deck is essentially a runabout, with the cockpit in front followed by main transporter, dormitory, pantry, sickbay and gym.
 The aft part of the upper deck is a small cargo bay, which extends to an upper "attic" section above the main deck 1.
 This cargo section is directly connected to the torpedo launchers and can be used to hold extra torpedoes, or can be configured with a sensor array if required.